 Going on a Korean winter sonata?
-We all dream of that full gear winter ootd whilst walking on snow under the leaveless trees of Nami Island or maybe in a cute ski outfit riding an open lift so that we can ski down on a mountain of snow.
-After all, snow is something that we, tropical girls, don’t experience often or at all.
+We all dream of that full gear winter OOTD while walking on snow under the leafless trees of Nami Island or maybe in a cute ski outfit riding an open lift so that we can ski down on a mountain of snow.
+After all, snow is something that we, tropical girls, don’t often experience or at all.

-So why don’t we make that korean winter dream true, shall we?
+So why don’t we make that Korean winter dream real, shall we?

 GOING TO SEOUL?
 Read my Winter in Seoul 2019: DIY Itinerary and Travel Guide for Filipino Families